uliana0203/ai-policy-assistant/README.md

 # 🧠 AI Policy Research Assistant
 **Multi-Agent System for Automated Policy Analysis, Fact-Checking, and Report Generation**

-> Intelligent multi-agent assistant that autonomously conducts policy research, verifies data, writes reports, and emails the results to the user. — created by *Uliana Zbezhkhovska, PhD*
+> Intelligent multi-agent assistant that autonomously conducts policy research, verifies data, writes reports, and emails the results to the user.

 ---